toTheMoon247/lug/README.md

     ├── sam-client.py

 ```
-<span style="color:blue">Note: Currently I still have issues with creating the packages properly.
+*Note: Currently I still have issues with creating the packages properly.
-Until I will solve the issues all the files are under model folder</span>.
+Until I will solve the issues all the files are under model folder*
-<span style="color:blue">some *This is Blue italic.* text</span>